 Always use caution with imported foods, especially chocolates.
 They may contain allergens not listed on the label.

-Many nonfood products contain tree nuts or tree nut oils, including:
+Many nonfood products contain tree nuts or tree nut oils.
+These include:

 Hacky Sacks and beanbags